How Much Does It Cost to Add a 12x12 Room to a House?

 - Standard materials: Drywall, basic flooring, and prefabricated windows reduce costs.

-- Premium materials: Hardwood flooring, custom cabinetry, and high-end windows increase expenses.
+- Premium materials: Hardwood flooring, custom cabinetry, and high-end custom windows increase expenses.

-- Insulation and energy-efficient materials: Higher initial cost but reduce long-term energy bills.
+- Insulation and energy-efficient materials: Higher initial cost but can reduce long-term energy bills.

 Labor is a major expense in any home addition project.
 The cost of hiring carpenters, electricians, plumbers, and painters can vary based on location and complexity.